flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/04.operating-condition/README.md

 - For steady hover simulations, set freestream velocity to zero and provide a reference velocity.
 - Use standard atmosphere for simulations that need realistic atmospheric conditions.
 - When comparing with wind tunnel data, match Reynolds number by adjusting both velocity and thermal state.
-- For low-speed simulations (M < 0.3), incompressible formulations may be more efficient.
+- For low-speed simulations (M < 0.3), using a low Mach preconditioner is recommended for better efficiency.
 - Reynolds number in the simulation is calculated using the mesh unit length, not necessarily a physical reference length.

 <details style="padding-left:20px">